ReciprocalLearning/crisp-thoughts/quick-ref-az-regions-availability.md

 This document presents a structured approach for evaluating Azure region capabilities, availability zone support, and resource deployment strategies.
 The intent is to leverage real-world events—such as use case, issues, queries, troubleshooting scenarios, limitations etc—to accelerate learning and deepen understanding of various Azure constructs.

-### Scenario:  I am getting error - “AvailabilityZoneNotSupported” when provisioning Azure resource.
-How to think about this error?
+### Scenario:  I am getting error - “AvailabilityZoneNotSupported” or "SkuNotAvailable" or "InvalidTemplateDeployment" when provisioning Azure resource.
+How to troubleshoot this error?

-Restrictions may be due to subscription limits, regional capacity, or SKU availability.
+Possible Cause : Restrictions may be due to subscription limits, regional capacity, or SKU availability.

 ![image](Images/thoughts-az.png)